 Tip: Give your body a bitter taste that promotes digestion and cleanses the liver.

 Tip: Drink warm water or herbal teas so that toxic substances can be flushed out of the body faster.

 Tip: Support the detoxification of the gastrointestinal tract by drinking suitable herbal teas.

-Tip: Do not eat after 6 pm and take cleaning products in the morning on an empty stomach and in the evening 2 hours after a meal
+Tip: Do not eat after 6 pm and take cleansing products in the morning on an empty stomach and in the evening 2 hours after a meal.

 Kshut - Fasting

 One way to completely detoxify the body is short-term fasting (not long-term starvation), which cleanses the digestive system, relaxes the airways, brightens the mind and raises mental consciousness.
-The minimum duration of Ayurvedic fasting is considered to be 5 days, during which the first body tissue (plasma) is cleared.
-However, everyone must assess whether they have the appropriate physical and mental constitution to do so.
-For example, 3-5 days are enough for people like cotton wool, and in some cases fasting is not recommended at all.
-For pitta people, 5-7 are ideal and kapha people can tolerate 7-10 days.
+The minimum duration of Ayurvedic fasting is considered to be 5 days, during which the first body tissue (plasma) is purifyied.
+However, everyone must mind his or her appropriate physical and mental constitution.
+For example, 3-5 days are enough for people of Vata type, and in some cases fasting is not recommended at all.
+For Pitta people, 5-7 are ideal and Kapha people can tolerate up to 7-10 days.

 Tip: If several days of fasting is too difficult for you, all-day Sunday fasting once a week for 1-3 months is also effective, when the only suitable drink is pure water warmed up to body temperature.